scottaohara/accessibility_interview_questions/README.md

 - What are some user experience (UX) concerns to be aware of when using iconography in user interfaces (UI)?
 - What assistive technologies (ATs) are you familiar with (desktop + mobile)?
     + What do you feel is your skill level with these AT(s)?
-- Describe the purpose of heading and header elements, and how you might use them in a website or application.
+- Describe the purpose of heading and header elements, and how they are useful in websites and web applications.
 - What are skip links?
     + How can users benefit from them?
     + What are some of their limitations?